-Fessenden Children's Center requires that parents meet with the director or assistant director prior to admitting a child into the program.
-After this initial visit, if the parent chooses to enroll the child in the program, we will schedule an orientation day for the parent and child to come to visit so that they can meet teachers and other children.
-At the time of scheduling the orientation, the director will also seek any information about the child's interests and needs in order to help with the child's integration into the program.
-The director will also request that the parents share any information about other therapeutic, educational, or other support services received by their child in order to support transitions and coordinate services offered by outside providers.
+Fessenden Children's Center requires that parents/guardians meet with the director or assistant director before admitting a child into the program.
+After this initial visit, if the parents/guardians/guardian chooses to enroll the child in the program, we will schedule a transition time for them to allow them to adjust to the program the week prior to their official start date.
+At the time of scheduling the orientation, the director will also seek any information about the child's interests and needs to help with the child's integration into the program.
+The director will also request that the parents/guardians/guardians share any information about other therapeutic, educational, or other support services received by their child to support transitions and coordinate services offered by outside providers.

-All enrollment forms, a recent health form, and the deposit are required at the time of registration.
+All enrollment forms, a recent health form, and the deposit are required before the child's first day at the Center.
 The deposit will be applied to the child's first month's tuition.
-In the event that a child does not attend as planned, the deposit will not be refunded or carried over from one school year to another school year.
+If a child does not attend as planned, the deposit will not be refunded or carried over from one school year to another school year.